actes2/duh_legion_secretsanta/README.md

 DataBase stuff
-- We need to leverage a backend database for PUSHing info off to Data Types to be anticipated:
+- We need to leverage a backend database for PUSHing info off to ~Data Types to be anticipated:~

-      Name  SteamID  IPAddress
+~Name~ ~SteamID~ ~IPAddress~

+Turns out the actual data types were close:

+      name  steam_id  ip_addr  match

   *Justification is we need to make sure nobody is being a rude-dude and getting more presents that we anticipate.*
 - We need to leverage a backend database for PULLing data from
 - All transactions to the Mongo DB will be handled by python queries